am1t/sn-digital-garden/notes/highlights/articles/Today Got as Frustrating as the Working Days Can Get, Shaking My Confidence in My Capabilities to the Core. As I Signed Off for the Day, I Was Left Numb..md

 ---
-title: Today Got as Frustrating as the Working Days Can Get, Shaking My Confidence in My Capabilities to the Core.
-As I Signed Off for the Day, I Was Left Numb.
+title: Today Got as Frustrating as the Working Days Can Get
 ---
 # Today Got as Frustrating as the Working Days Can Get, Shaking My Confidence in My Capabilities to the Core.
 As I Signed Off for the Day, I Was Left Numb.